-Next in the list is the Sharp FPA80UW which is a solid candidate when it comes to air purifiers that can easily kill viruses and other unwelcome microorganisms present in the air.
+Next on the list is the Sharp FPA80UW which is a solid candidate when it comes to air purifiers that can easily kill viruses and other unwelcome microorganisms present in the air.

 Compared to the other Sharp air purifiers, the FPA80UW doesn’t have a UV light filter but even without that, it still remains a solid pick.
-With additional filters, a true HEPA filter and a carbon filter installed within the air purifier; it is capable of tackling a vast variety of airborne threats ranging from dusts up to viruses.
-In fact, the Ionizer within it is not your usual air purifier ionizer, the Plasmacluster technology that it uses can both trap and decompose viruses, molds and the like with ease.
+With additional filters, a true HEPA filter, and a carbon filter installed within the air purifier; it is capable of tackling a vast variety of airborne threats ranging from dust up to viruses.
+In fact, the Ionizer within it is not your usual air purifier ionizer, the Plasmacluster technology that it uses can both trap and decompose viruses, molds, and the like with ease.

 There are a couple of issues though when trying to get a Sharp FPA80UW and first is that it has a hefty price tag for a mid-range air purifier.
 Second, since it’s so in-demand and so loved; the air purifier can be hard to find as stocks can run out pretty fast.
 Huge price tag and limited stocks aside, for a mid-range air purifier, the Sharp FPA80UW is a great contender for an antibacterial and antiviral air purifying system.

 Sharp Plasmaclusterlon Pros & Cons